tick4441/BasinMarkov/README.md

 This project is also designed to see how amazing markov models can be and just how powerful they can be as chatbots.

 Have fun!

+Pretrained BasinMarkov will be in releases. check releases for the pretrained model.